Python

 Python is an interpreted, interactive, object-oriented programming language with dynamic typing.

-Python 3.6 is available by default on Bede, as python3, however, consider using Conda for your python dependency management.
+Python 3.6 is available by default, as python3, however, consider using Conda for your python dependency management.

 Conda is a cross-platform package and environment management system, which can provide alternate python versions than distributed centrally, and is more-suitable for managing packages which include non-python dependencies.